This post may contain affiliate links. Please read my disclosure policy.

 This sweet and tangy Honey Balsamic Vinaigrette takes just minutes to make and will take your salads to the next level!

-An added bonus to making your own salad dressings at home is that you control the ingredients.
-Most store bought dressings contain preservatives, additives, and in some cases, artificial flavors and food coloring.
+An added bonus to making your own salad dressings is that you control the ingredients.
+Most store-bought dressings contain preservatives, additives, and in some cases, artificial flavors and food coloring.

 The good news is that salad dressings, especially vinaigrettes, are some of the quickest, easiest recipes in existence.

-This easy vinaigrette calls for pantry staples I always have on hand.
+This easy balsamic dressing calls for pantry staples I always have on hand.

 How to Make Honey Balsamic Vinaigrette